MadHatter-Auditor/vortex-anapole-confinement/README.md

 Read the PDF file called **[Base-12 Microcosm.pdf](Base-12%20Microcosm.pdf)** since that covers the basics.
 Or look in this readme to a project to your liking.
 The **[M.A.R.F.](M.A.R.F.%20The%20Meta-Academic%20Response%20Framework.md)** is set up as a referal to elaborate on some technical points.
+I set up the discussions so feel free to use it (https://github.com/MadHatter-Auditor/vortex-anapole-confinement/discussions)

 Part 1 Base-12 Microcosm: Description
 =======================================================================